My name is Max Raulff.

 I was born in Berlin but moved a lot during my life.

-I have lived in Frankfurt, Munich and Stuttgart as well as in New York and Los Angeles.
+I have lived in Frankfurt, Munich, Rome, London, Paris, as well as in New York and Los Angeles.

-My photos are heavily influenced by the work of german photographer Barbara Klemm, who happens to be an old friend of my family.
+My street photos are heavily influenced by the work of German photographer Barbara Klemm, who happens to be an old friend of my family.
 She always served as a model to me when it comes to street and journalistic photography.
-Other photographers that I find mysef inspired by are street photographers such as Robert Frank, Henri Cartier-Bresson and Brassaï, Robert and Ernst Haas, Robert Capa, Don McCullin, Helmut Newton, Peter Lindbergh, Richard Avedon and the one and only Ansel Adams.
+Other photographers that I find myself inspired by are street photographers such as Robert Frank, Henri Cartier-Bresson and Brassaï, Ernst Haas – whose colour theory I admire – , Robert Capa, Don McCullin, Helmut Newton, Peter Lindbergh, Richard Avedon and the one and only Ansel Adams.

 As you may have noticed from the artists named above my interest in photography is by far not only limited to one specific field.
 Travel, street and portrait photography will always stay in the center of my attention, but I always enjoy discovering new fields and trying out new approaches to the subject of photography.